staedlern/highdim_stats/index.md

-## Prediction and Feature Assessment
+## Analysis of High-Dimensional Data

 This is the webpage for the course on Analysis of High-Dimensional Data of the CAS in Advanced Statistical Data Science ([CAS ASDS](https://www.unibe.ch/weiterbildungsangebote/cas_advanced_statistical_data_science/index_ger.html)) held at the University of Bern.
 The following resources are available: